Coordinator of Health Services

 - Following a significant illness or injury, a release to participate in PE and/or sports will be required.

-- Students requiring surgery, hospitalization or who have a significant illness, injury or concussion must contact the school nurse to plan for the students’ return to school.
+- Students requiring surgery, hospitalization or who have a significant illness, injury or concussion must contact the school to plan for the students’ return to school.
 A doctor’s note regarding the absence and physical limitations is required.